Kittitas County Field & Stream

 Weekend event attended by more than 100 kids and parents.

-attend Washington State Youth Conservation Camp.
+Washington State Youth Conservation Camp.
 Aid WDFW in replacing Green Dot signs in Skookumchuck.
-Habitat Partnership
+Habitat Partnership with Rocky

-with Rocky Mountain Elk Foundation supports DNR's Central Cascades Land Exchange and acquires 55,000 acres of privately-owned lands for
+Mountain Elk Foundation supports DNR's Central Cascades Land Exchange and acquires 55,000 acres of privately-owned lands for public use.

-public use.
 Support two Yakima River Cleanups organized by local fly shops.
 Join cooperative effort to restore Gladmar Park.
-Sponsor
+Sponsor BGMR meeting in

-Environmental Club "Salmon In The Classroom" project.
+Club "Salmon In The Classroom" project.
 Host "Eyes In The Woods" training.
-Sponsor Central Washington Sportsmen's Show
+Sponsor Central Washington Sportsmen's Show Photo Contest.

-Photo Contest.
 Graduate 93 students in three Hunter Education classes.
-Sponsor "Cougarwise" meeting in Cle Elum where Walter Strom Middle
+Sponsor "Cougarwise" meeting in Cle Elum where Walter Strom Middle School students

-School students brief cougar habits, life-cycles, etc, and the effects of people feeding deer in their yards.
-Share tips with two dozen kids and their
+brief cougar habits, life-cycles, etc, and the effects of people feeding deer in their yards.
+Share tips with two dozen kids and their families during

-families during second annual Free Fishing Weekend camp-out.
-Sponsor two kids to attend the Washington State Youth Conservation
+second annual Free Fishing Weekend camp-out.
+Sponsor two kids to attend the Washington State Youth Conservation Camp.
+Award our

 2005 Donate $350 to Morgan Middle School for Salmon In The Classroom, a WDFW project to teach kids about wildlife.
 Help fund Big Game